 1. Vertical battery grip

-Plus, when I took it on safari with me in South Africa, it was completely invaluable for shooting wildlife that I could simply start the day with three batteries and not worry about needing to switch batteries during an exciting wildlife sighting.
+Especially when I took it on safari with me in South Africa, it was completely invaluable for shooting wildlife that I could simply start the day with three batteries and not worry about needing to switch batteries during an exciting wildlife sighting.

 Why is it useful?
 Having a battery grip has a number of different advantages.
 The exact features vary by model (I’ll outline that later), but here are a few things I’ve found really useful about having the battery grip for my Fujifilm X-T2: